LA County COVID-19 Hospitalizations Nearly Quadruple In One Month

-LOS ANGELES (CBSLA) – Five deaths and 2,361 new cases of COVID-19 were reported by Los Angeles County Monday, and the number of people hospitalized with the virus has nearly quadrupled since last month.
+LOS ANGELES (CBSLA) – Five deaths and 2,361 new cases of COVID-19 were reported by Los Angeles County Monday, and the number of people hospitalized with the virus has nearly quadrupled in the last month.

 The new infections brought the county’s total from throughout the pandemic to 1,305,704.
-The additional five deaths raised the county’s death toll of 24,690.READ MORE: Fourth Officer Who Responded To January 6 Attack Dies By Apparent Suicide
+The additional five deaths raised the county’s death toll of 24,690.READ MORE: Homeless Encampment Cleanup Underway In Azusa Riverbed

+Kaiser Permanente announced Monday it will require COVID-19 vaccines for all its employees and physicians.

+“The vaccines work.
+They are effective and we as a health care delivery system want to model for you what a fully vaccinated team looks like,” said Dr. Nancy Gin of Kaiser Permanente.

 The number of people hospitalized with COVID-19 in Los Angeles County is 1,096, compared with 280 people who were hospitalized a month ago on July 2, according to the Los Angeles County Department of Public Health.